manymoments/manymoments.github.io/_posts/2020-05-25-synchronous-consensus-omission-faults.markdown

    // View change
    on missing "heartbeat" from replica[view] in the last t + $\Delta$ time units:
       send ("no heartbeat", view) to replica[view + 1]
+      // EXPLAIN we do not stop participating in this view, we first need everyone to end their view at the same time

    // new primary
    on receiving ("no heartbeat", view) from f+1 replicas (and view == j-1):